tromp/cuckoo/README.md

 Other features:

-4) proofs take the form of a length 42 cycle in the Cuckoo graph
+4) proofs take the form of a length 42 cycle in the Cuckoo graph.

 5) it has a natural notion of (base) difficulty, namely the number of edges in the graph;
    above about 60% of size, a 42-cycle is almost guaranteed, but below 50% the probability